aman54285/-Doclab/README.md

 ## 🧾 License

-&copy; 2022 Doclab | All Rights Reserved by [codewithsadee](https://github.com/codewithsadee)
+&copy; 2022 Doclab | All Rights Reserved.[https://github.com/aman54285/]
-This template is for educational/demo use unless otherwise licensed.
+This template is for educational/demo.